Palo Alto Office

 Will my facelift surgery leave a scar?

-Any incision can leave a long-lasting mark on the skin when it heals, though there are several benefits to choosing Dr. Lieberman and Dr. Parikh for your surgery.
+Any incision can leave a long-lasting mark on the skin when it heals, though there are several benefits to choosing Dr. Lieberman, Dr. Parikh, and Dr. Curti for your surgery.
 Their skill and experience allow them to perform the necessary work via small incisions that should heal well.
 Also, the typical incision locations are within the hairline, which effectively hides any faint but visible lines that may develop.
 Having healthy, hydrated skin will help with the healing process.
 It’s also a good idea to keep healing incisions out of direct sunlight, as ultraviolet radiation can dry out and damage skin, creating more noticeable lines.

 Will a facelift hurt?